 Mobile elements have been proposed to carry data in wireless networks.
 Shah et al. [8] presented an architecture using moving entities (data mules) to collect sensor data.
 There have also been studies on mobile sinks with predictable and controllable movement patterns [9][10], and the optimal time schedule for locating sojourn points [3].
 Apart from the above, Zhao et al. [11] proposed a message ferrying (MF) approach to address the network partition problem in sparse ad hoc networks.
 Luo et al. [4] investigated a joint mobility and routing algorithm with mobile relays to prolong the lifetime of wireless sensor networks.
-Gu et al. [12] proposed a partitioning-based algorithm to schedule the movement of mobile element (ME) to avoid buffer overflow in sensors and reduce the minimum required ME speed.
+Gu et al. [12] proposed a partitioningbased algorithm to schedule the movement of mobile element (ME) to avoid buffer overflow in sensors and reduce the minimum required ME speed.
 Their solution was customized for an "eyes" topology, where the events are concentrated at certain locations.
 Solutions for sensor networks with general uniform distribution were left to be explored.
 Bisnik et al. [13] studied the problem of providing quality coverage using mobile sensors and analyzed the effect of controlled mobility on the fraction of events captured.
 Their focus is not on the route design problem.
+Recently, a route design algorithm for multiple ferries is proposed by Zhang et al. [14].
+It considers a delay tolerant network scenario with point-to-point data transfer between sensors of uniform weights.

 Our work is motivated by the above investigations.
 The key difference is that we focus on adaptive and distributed route design for multiple mobile components in WSANs, specifically, actuators moving along independent routes.
-Our objective is to minimize the average actuator interarrival time in dynamically changing environment.
-We also address issues regarding the non-unform weights of the static sensors.
+Our objective is to minimize the average actuator inter-arrival time in dynamically changing environment.
+We also address issues regarding the nonunform weights of the static sensors.
 This is different from the previous mobile element scheduling problems where one seeks to minimize the waiting time in a static and deterministic environment.

-A closely related problem to RDP is the vehicle routing problem (VRP), which considers scheduling vehicles stationed at a central facility to support customers with known demands, targeting at minimizing the total distance travelled [14].
-There are a number of variations to VRP, including the Capacitated VRP (CPRV)[15] and VRP with time windows (VRPTW)[16].
+A closely related problem to RDP is the vehicle routing problem (VRP), which considers scheduling vehicles stationed at a central facility to support customers with known demands, targeting at minimizing the total distance travelled [15].
+There are a number of variations to VRP, including the Capacitated VRP (CPRV)[16] and VRP with time windows (VRPTW)[17].
 While these investigations have studied the routes of mobile components, the unique features of the actuators and the heterogeneous sensor networks have yet to be explored.